 Research themes addressed in each of these knowledge areas, alongside academic membership, are explained below.

-MEBS members focused on marketing are Professor Kishore Gopalakrishna Pillai , Dr Jasmin Baumann, Ms Ratula Chakraborty, Mr Robert Jones, Dr Kenneth Le Meunier-FitzHugh, Mr Peter Schmidt-Hansen, Dr Kevan Williams, Dr Jonathan Wilson, Dr Nick Yip, Dr Athina Zeriti, Ismail Golgeci, Lukman Aroean, Shahin Assadinia and Dr Usha Sundaram.
+MEBS members focused on marketing are Professor Kishore Gopalakrishna Pillai , Dr Jasmin Baumann, Ms Ratula Chakraborty, Mr Robert Jones, Dr Kenneth Le Meunier-FitzHugh, Mr Peter Schmidt-Hansen, Dr Kevan Williams, Dr Jonathan Wilson, Dr Nick Yip, Dr Athina Zeriti, Ismail Golgeci, Lukman Aroean, Shahin Assadinia, Dr Usha Sundaram, Bryan Usrey and Lucill Curtis.

 The group has a varied portfolio of marketing research that includes new product/ service development, consumer behaviour (modelling), consumer research (consumption and the lived experience), sales management, relationship marketing, service marketing, CRM, marketing communications, branding, pricing, digital marketing and value co-creation.